In this article:

 - Queensland adult proof of age card number

-To apply online, simply go here and follow the prompts.
+To apply online, go to the Queensland Government’s website and follow the prompts.

 Applying by post

-To apply by post, print and fill out this form, and then mail it to:
+To apply by post, print and fill out the application form, and then mail it to:

 Smart Service Queensland